 3. A description of your current (or proposed) research.
 Tell us about your interests in your particular research area, the organisms and habitats being studied, and the importance of this type of research to the growth of biological knowledge.
 Include a prediction of how this research will contribute to your educational and professional goals.

 4. A formal research abstract.
 Provide a formal presentation of your research as an abstract in 1000 or fewer words.
 This abstract should contain a concise summary or synopsis of the research or proposed research including experimental techniques and strategies, the hypothesis being tested, the results obtained or expected, and the major conclusions or interpretations of the data.

 5. A letter of recommendation from your advisor describing the research project in which you are involved and indicating how involved you were in the origin/conceptualization of the project and the development of project protocols, your primary role and contributions to project implementation, and your potential for research.

 All application materials should be sent as PDF files to: NJScholar@naturejournal.net

 Application Deadlines.
-Applications are reviewed periodically with the following deadlines for review during 2016-2017: 1 November 2016; 1 May 2017; 1 October 2017.
+Applications are reviewed periodically with the following deadlines for review: 1 May and 1 October of each calendar year.
 Applicants will receive notification when their application is complete and, after review, if they are a finalist for an award and if any further documentation is requested or required in support of their application.